 A study by the CEPR (Center for Economic and Policy Research) has reported on each country’s laws surrounding minimum holiday allowance for employees in the top 21 richest countries in the world.
 The majority of these countries have a minimum holiday entitlement for full-time workers.
 In addition, some countries also guarantee paid public holidays such as Christmas and New Year, which must be granted to full-time employees.
 In some instances, such as in the UK, public holidays are incorporated into the employee’s total minimum holiday entitlement.

-The below chart shows the minimum holiday entitlement and paid public holidays for each of these locations:
+Countries within the European Union act under the Working Time Directive (1993) which sets a minimum holiday entitlement of 20 days for full-time workers.
+The below chart shows the minimum holiday entitlement and paid public holidays for each of these locations in Europe and EMEA:

-Holiday entitlement in EU countries
+Holiday entitlement in EMEA countries

 France offers the most holiday entitlement at 30 days, while the Netherlands and Switzerland grant only the minimum under the EU law at 20 days, with no legal entitlement for paid public holidays.
-What’s more, Dutch employers must grant employees with their full holiday entitlement in one block wherever possible.
+What’s more, Dutch employers must grant employees their full holiday entitlement in one block wherever possible.

-Belgium also award full-time workers with 20 holidays, with the addition of 10 public holidays.
+Belgium also awards full-time workers with 20 holidays, with the addition of 10 public holidays.
 Belgian law doesn’t give employees the right to take these days off until the year after they have been earned.
 Denmark also doesn’t guarantee any paid holidays until after the first year of employment, offering 25 days in total.

 Irish law operates similarly to the UK, but grants 9 public holidays which employers can choose to give as paid days off, or compensate with an alternative holiday.

-Sweden offers 25 days as minimum with no guarantee of paid public holidays, and although outside the EU, Norway still offers 25 days entitlement with an additional 2 paid public holidays.
+Sweden offers 25 days as a minimum with no guarantee of paid public holidays, and although outside the EU, Norway still offers 25 days entitlement with an additional 2 paid public holidays.